marklove5102/mgui.bibhas2/README.md

 ## Overview
-MGUI is a C++ library that wraps over low level Win 32 GUI API.
+MGUI is a C++ library that wraps over the low level Win 32 GUI API.
 The library is minimal and not cross platform.
 It's purpose is to provide a way to quickly create Windows GUI apps using the Visual Studio Community edition.

 If you need cross platform support, there are better options like